DeckofAdventures/TheGame/docs/src/1_Mechanics/06_Bestiary.md

 #### Passive

 - **Momentum**: Passive.
 As part of your movement, you attempt to move a character who is within 1 space of you.
-If unwilling, target(s) make a DR 3 STR or AGL Save.
+If unwilling, target(s) make a STR or AGL Save with a DR of 3 minus half the Primary Skill of the Attacker.
 On fail, target(s) be moved to 1 space of attacker's end position.

 #### Major